theshingstar030818/parse-push-plugin/example/README.md

 2 and 2 together
 ----------------

-With a parse-server running for the `TESTPN` app, you can use `ionic serve` on the ionic-testpn app to see if it is working.
-You can then install that app to your test devices via USB.
+With a parse-server running for the `TESTPN` app, you can use `ionic serve` on ionic-testpn to see if it is working.
+You can then install to your test devices via USB.

-Don't forget to update ParseServerUrl in both config.xml and app.js (1 for device, the other for javascript).

-Finally, if you are using this local parse-server setup, make sure your test device can reach your server IP, i.e., they are on the same local network.
+Don't forget to update `ParseServerUrl` in both config.xml and app.js (1 for device, the other for javascript).
+Use the actual IP, not `localhost` because your test device needs to reach your server.
+Also, make sure both your device and computer are on the same network, i.e., device not on LTE and server on wifi.